 According to Google’s FCP literature at https://web.dev, the following are the best field tools for assessing FCP:

 Furthermore, Real User Monitoring is arguably the most effective method (RUM).
 This is where you can track and observe how real people engage with your website.
 You can use the tools indicated above to track their load times objectively, and then ask them directly about their subjective impressions of FCP and your webpage speed.
 RUM is clearly at the top of the list when it comes to the most comprehensive perspective of FCP and its effect on the visitors.
 It is, however, the most difficult and time-consuming to carry out.

 FCP checking lab tools tend to produce results that are similar to most of what your FCP were under perfect circumstances.
 Rather than simulating real-world problems like bandwidth, latency, network congestion, as well as other impediments, Google’s lab tools show you what your website can become when it’s performing at its best.

-Furthermore, it is hard to check a website which has not yet achieved production under real-world settings when it is being developed.
+Furthermore, it is hard to check a website which has not yet achieve production under real-world settings when it is develop.
 As your project progresses through the development cycle, lab tools can also assist you in establishing benchmarks and milestones.